 - How to contact the company for support

 However, the purifiers are so easy to use there’s little to learn aside from the basics.
 Note that the AC4150’s manual also has notes about how to use the LED night light provided.

 Yep, noise levels are one of the biggest selling points for air purifiers and other air quality products sold.
 To make matters difficult, as it turns out I’m a light sleeper so I took great interest in testing this as well.

-I measured volume levels with my handy digital decibel sound meter, performed at 1 meter (3.28 ft) from the purifiers (note that both are same in noise levels).
+I measured volume levels with my No products found., performed at 1 meter (3.28 ft) from the purifiers (note that both are the same in noise levels).

 In practice, with the exception of the high setting, I found the AC4100/AC4150 to be pretty quiet and very comparable to other models I’ve tested.

 If you’re a light sleeper like me you’ll enjoy the low setting.
 It’s quite low and barely noticeable in my opinion.
 Medium is pretty quiet as well.

 As these purifiers use a motor driven by an electronic board that uses controlled pulses for speed control, there is a characteristic hum you’ll notice a bit.